Rub21/josm-tofix-plugin/README.md

 - Select "To-fix" from "Windows", the To-fix window will appear as a panel on your screen (at least one layer must be enabled to select options within Windows)
 - Select a task from the drop down.

-- Use "Skip" to skip through tasks, "not an error" to mark tasks as not needing work and "Fixed" if you saved and fixed something. **Note: it is still your responsibility to upload changes.** The plugin will not automatically upload changes for you.
+## Working with the plugin

+- **Skip:** Click to select a new task at any time.
+- **Not an error:** Click if a task does not require any editing.
+- **Fixed:** click when you are done editing on a task.
+This will automatically start the upload process.
+Fill in a comment like `#to-fix:tigerdelta`.
+After uploading the plugin will download the next task.

 ## Shortcuts